3JTek/Project-4/README.md

 #### Branching and Conflict resolution

-We used a simplified version of the GitFlow branching system where we basically used 3 different type of branches:
+We used a simplified version of the GitFlow branching system where we basically used 3 different types of branches:

 1. Development: this is the main branch where anyone could create feature branches from and merge their work back in.
 No broken code should never be merged in development since it will affect everyone's code.
-2. <feature-branch>: those branches were created by any member of the group in order to develop new features.
-The branches needed to be named according to the feature developed (i.e. <login-route>).
+2. 'feature-branches': those branches were created by any member of the group in order to develop new features.
+The branches needed to be named according to the feature developed (i.e. 'login-route').
 3. Master: this branch was dedicated to deployment.
 No commit should never happen in this branch.
-When a version of the app was ready to be deployed in production (in Heroku), the development branch was merged into master and then pushed ot Heroku.
+When a version of the app was ready to be deployed in production (in Heroku), the development branch was merged into master and then pushed to Heroku.

 Conflicts were mitigated by making sure that everyone pulled everyone's changes every morning to avoid long divergent branches.
 Also, when a conflict occurred, discussion was made between the 2 developers in order to fix the conflict in a way that no information will be lost.